gabrielegilardi/ANFIS-metaheuristic/Code_Cpp_Vanilla/README.md

 `agents` Array of agents used by the SA solver.
 Each agent is one ANFIS instance.

-See the file *sa.cpp* for the meaning of the other quantities defined in the structure `p`.
+See file *sa.cpp* for the meaning of the other quantities defined in structure `p`.

 ## Examples